mdb/mdb.github.io/source/blog/2011-07-15-using-css3-transform-to-make-a-cube.html.markdown

 date: 2011/07/15
 tags: css3
 thumbnail: cube_thumb.png
+teaser: My quick solution to a CSS challenge.
 ---

 CSS transforms!
 The following works in IE9 and above, as well as modern versions of Firefox, Safari, Chrome, and Opera.
 There's probably a trickier way this could be done with less markup, leveraging the <code>:before</code> and <code>:after</code> pseudo classes.